Wednesday, November 13, 2024

 You stole Velcro ties and our hearts.
 How could we not love you and your fascination with bathroom faucets?
 If we turned on the water, you'd come, from wherever you were, and leap onto the sink.
 I could be in the upstairs bathroom while you were downstairs, but as soon as I turned on the water, you bolted up the stairs, into the bathroom and onto the sink in seconds.
 It must be a water thing, because on occasion you'd hop onto the ledge of the tub during my shower, I wouldn't mind a shower partner from time to time, but that wasn't what I had in mind!

 Mom, a big fan of A Christmas Carol, named you after its author.
 Appropriate name, it turns out, because you were indeed a little dickens.
-When lung fibrosis robbed us of your presence, it created a Dickensian bleak house, if you will.
+When kidney failure robbed us of your presence, it created a Dickensian bleak house, if you will.
 I was as bitter and unhappy as Scrooge, pre-redemption.
 You decreased the surplus population, and it crushed me.
 I miss you, Dickens.

 My heart still hurts, 365 sunrises and sunsets later, but I will forever be happy in the cat-filled life I have chosen.